 The walls are covered with street art from the pedestrian crossing around the corner and along Carrer de Espronceda for almost half a block.
 Don’t forget to look up or you might miss the the 5 story high corinthian column and the home made statue of an alien (on the other side of the road).

 From here the route follows Carrer Pere IV.
 At first the left hand side of the road is fenced off by steel hoardings and brick walls.
 If you look over the wall you will see a haunting black face painted by Axel Void on a tower of the old La Escocesa chemical factory which is now a centre for artists.

 After you pass the Parroquia del Sagrat Cor church there are a couple of large murals on the right hand side products of the second ÚS Barcelona street art festival by the artists Mariela Arias and Btoy.

 Turn left along Carrer de la Selva del Mar, the entire block as far as Carrer de Peru is covered with graffiti including several images by Rubicon1.
 This street is in a continuous state of flux and the walls are painted over regularly.

 Double back on yourself and head east along Selva del Mar, just after you cross Pere IV there is a portrait by Jupiterfab of an old man who was evicted from his home after his wife died.
 On the other side of the same building is a large painting by Crisa which at first glance looks like an eye but which I think represents the world and the universe.
 Further along on the other side of the road is a tiny temporary allotment with a large painting of a diabolic fruit tree.

-Time needed: 45 minutes to an hour.
+Time needed: One hour.